george123wright/Portfolio/README.md

 $$

 These bounds are subject to constraints.
 I have a minimum value of $$\frac{2}{\text{Money in Portfolio}}$$ constraint on the lower bound and the upper constraint is 10%, with the excepetion of tickers that are in the Healthcare sector which have an upper bound of 2.5%.

+There are also a cap of 10% on the percentage of the portfolio that can be in each industry.

 ## Running the Toolkit